exaile/exaile/doc/dev/plugin_guide.rst

 Plugin Development Guide
 ========================

-.. note:: these instructions always track current Exaile trunk, and may not
+.. note:: These instructions always track current Exaile trunk, and may not
           be fully compatible with stable releases.
 It is recommended that you develop plugins against trunk, so that you can submit patches to trunk if need be during the creation of your plugin, and so